iSaluki/phhs6/content/sixth/CompSci/Theory/ComputerArchitecture.md

 - they are more simply designed processors and run simple commands faster
 - RISC processors can use pipelining, simple commands can be run simultaneously

+---

+## Control Bus Signals

+- The different control signals transmitted by the control bus are:
+- Clock: Synchronise operations of the computer
+- Memory Read: The contents in the specified address is copied to the data bus
+- Memory Write: The contents of the data bus is copied to the specified address
+- Bus Request: A device requests to use the data bus, so it can perform a read/write operation
+- Bus Grant: Signal from the processor indicating that the device is granted access to use the data bus.
+- Interrupt Request: An interrupt is a signal sent by a device requesting access to the processor.

+### CBS questions

+a) 9D needs reading.
+- Increment PC
+- MAR 9D
+- Bus request sent to request a read operation.
+- Control Unit approves read operation.
+- Bus Grant returned to authorize bus usage.
+- Memory Read performed to copy the contents of address 9D into the data bus.
+- Data saved to the MDR (memory data register)

+b) To write the data 76 to address 99, you would need to:
+- Increment PC
+- Bus request for write operation
+- Control Unit approves write operation.
+- Bus Grant returned to approve write operation
+- Memory Write to store the literal #76 in the address 99
+- Data bus moves data to address and saves it